dlk3/nagios-plugins/README.md

 + check_transmission - Monitor a transmission daemon, making sure that it's alive.
 No fancy stats returned.
 Requires File::Which module.

 + check_mpd - Check that MPD, a Music Player Daemon, is actively playing music.

++ check_bpc - Check that BackupPC server has a acurrent backup for each registered host.